-For the purposes of this document, the following definitions will apply:

-- .1 IMO organs are the Council and committees of the Organization specified in Article 11 of the IMO Convention, including their subsidiary bodies. - .2 Strategic Plan is the Strategic Plan for the Organization for a six-year period as adopted by the Assembly, which includes key strategic directions to enable IMO to achieve its mission. - .3 Output is an item to be delivered by one or more IMO organs during the current biennium or accepted for a subsequent biennium. - .4 Agenda is a list of outputs for discussion at a particular session. - .5 Biennial agenda is a list of outputs to be delivered by an IMO organ during a biennium. - .6 Post-biennial agenda is a list of outputs accepted by the Council or committees in one biennium that are to be delivered or initiated in the next biennium.
+- 2.1 For the purposes of this document, as appropriate, the following definitions will apply: - .1 IMO organs are the Council and committees of the Organization specified in Article 11 of the IMO Convention, including their subsidiary bodies. - .2 Strategic Plan is the Strategic Plan for the Organization for the six-year period adopted by the Assembly, which contains strategic directions enabling IMO to achieve its mission. - .3 Output is an item to be delivered by one or more IMO organs during the current biennium or accepted for a subsequent biennium. - .4 Agenda is a list of outputs for discussion at a particular meeting. - .5 Biennial agenda is a list of outputs to be delivered by an IMO organ during a biennium. - .6 Post-biennial agenda is a list of outputs accepted by the Council or committees in one biennium that are to be delivered or initiated in the next biennium.